-PTSD ― What causes traumatic stress, who is at risk, PTSD symptoms, how to help your traumatized child
+What causes PTSD, who is at risk, what are the symptoms of traumatic stress, how to help your traumatized child

 The American Academy of Experts in Traumatic Stress defines traumatic stress as, “the emotional, cognitive, behavioral, physiological experience of individuals who are exposed to, or who witness, events that overwhelm their coping and problem-solving abilities.”

 Post-Traumatic Stress Disorder (PTSD) was first brought to public attention by war veterans and was called ‘shell shock’ or ‘battle fatigue’.
 However, PTSD can result from any traumatic event that is witnessed by a person, occurred in a person’s life, or happened to a friend or family member of that person.
 Such events include:

 - severe neglect